Kaori Sakamoto

-Kaori Sakamoto (坂本花織, Sakamoto Kaori) is a Japanese figure skater.
-She is the 2022 Olympic bronze medalist, a 2022 Olympic team event silver medalist, (Note: On 29 January 2024 CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
-On 30 January 2024 the ISU reallocated medals to upgrade the United States to gold and Japan to silver while downgrading ROC to bronze.) a three-time World champion (2022–2024), the 2025 World silver medalist, the 2018 Four Continents champion, the 2023–24 Grand Prix Final champion, the 2024–25 Grand Prix Final bronze medalist, a thirteen-time ISU Grand Prix medalist, the 2025 Asian Winter Games silver medalist, the 2023 World University Games silver medalist, and a five-time Japanese national champion.
+Kaori Sakamoto (坂本花織, Sakamoto Kaori) is a Japanese retired figure skater.
+She is the 2026 Olympic silver medalist, 2022 Olympic bronze medalist, a two-time Olympic team event silver medalist (2022, 2026), (Note: On 29 January 2024 CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
+On 30 January 2024 the ISU reallocated medals to upgrade the United States to gold and Japan to silver while downgrading ROC to bronze.) a four-time World champion (2022–2024, 2026), the 2025 World silver medalist, the 2018 Four Continents champion, the 2023–24 Grand Prix Final champion, two-time Grand Prix Final bronze medalist (2024–25, 2025–26), a thirteen-time ISU Grand Prix medalist, the 2025 Asian Winter Games silver medalist, the 2023 World University Games silver medalist, and a six-time Japanese national champion.
 At the junior level, she is the 2017 World Junior bronze medalist and the 2016–17 Junior Grand Prix Final bronze medalist.

-She is the first Japanese woman to win the World Championships since Mao Asada in 2014, the first Japanese skater to win three consecutive World titles in any discipline, and the first woman to win three consecutive World titles since Peggy Fleming (1966–1968).
+She is the first Japanese woman to win the World Championships since Mao Asada in 2014, the first Japanese skater to win three consecutive World titles in any discipline, the first woman to win three consecutive World titles since Peggy Fleming (1966–1968), the first woman since Michelle Kwan to win four World titles, the first and only Japanese skater in any discipline to win four World titles, and the only women's singles skater from Japan to compete at three Olympic Winter Games.

 Personal life

-Kaori Sakamoto was born on 9 April 2000 in Kobe, Hyogo Prefecture, in Japan.
-The decision for Sakamoto to become a figure skater was made as a family decision at an early age.
+Kaori Sakamoto was born on 9 April 2000 in Kobe, Hyōgo, Japan.
+The decision for Sakamoto to become a figure skater was made with her family at an early age.
 She graduated from Kobe Gakuin University in September 2023.
-Her hobbies are swimming and completing jigsaw puzzles.

 Sakamoto was awarded the Kobe City Sports Special Award in August 2023 for becoming a two-time World Figure Skating Champion.
 Sakamoto prefers to use white Edea skates in the Ice Fly model with traditional silver blades.

-She has expressed interest in becoming a figure skating coach following her competitive figure skating career.

-Skating career
+On 12 May 2026, Sakamoto announced during a press conference that she had gotten married the previous week to a man that previously attended Kobe Gakuin University with her.

+In addition to figure skating, her hobbies are swimming and completing jigsaw puzzles.

+Career

 Early years

 Sakamoto began learning to skate on November 18, 2003, in Kobe and has been with her coaches Sonoko Nakano, Mitsuko Graham, and Sei Kawahara since starting.

-She won the gold medal at the 2012–13 Japan Novice Championships and placed 9th at the Japan Junior Championships in the same year.
+She won the gold medal at the 2012–13 Japan Novice Championships and placed 8th at the Japan Junior Championships in the same year.
 She was invited to skate in the gala at the 2013 World Team Trophy.